 Not every enemy in your game needs a grand, deep reason to exist!
 Sometimes, a very valid reason to be there is simply to add diversity to a game.

-If the designers of Borderlands 3 were only creating one enemy per player’s ability or one enemy per player skill, their world would be extremely repetitive and actively breaking its believability and depth.
+If the designers of Borderlands 3 were only creating one enemy per player’s ability or one enemy per player’s skill, their world would be extremely repetitive and actively breaking its believability and depth.
 Instead, they created a vast amount of enemies, filling their factions and giving life to their world.
 This reality doesn’t mean their enemies must be redundant.

 This is the moment we talk about what composes an enemy.
 Globally, we could sum it up in 3 categories:

-• AI: how the enemy behaves: his patterns, behavior, strategies, potential phases and reactions to the player’s action
+• AI: how the enemy behaves: his patterns, behavior, strategies, potential phases, and reactions to the player’s action

 • Specificities: his attacks, weak spots, weapons, special abilities (healing, teleporting, dodging…)